< Go to Stroller & Car Seat Combos

 Ease of Attaching Car Seat

 There is no easier car seat attachment than that found on the Bugaboo Bee.
-The Bee earned a 10 of 10 perfect score tying with its bigger brother, the Bugaboo Cameleon 3 Combo that offers the same kind of installation accessories.
+The Bee earned a 9 of 10 perfect score tying with its bigger brother, the Bugaboo Cameleon 3 Combo that offers the same kind of installation accessories.
 The Doona earned a perfect 10 because the car seat comes already attached to the stroller.

 The Bee does not have native seats made by Bugaboo, but is compatible with the Britax B-Safe, B-Safe 35, and B-Safe 35 Elite; Chicco Keyfit and Chicco Keyfit 30; Cybex Aton 2 and the Aton Q; Maxi-Cosi Mico, Mico AP, Mico NXT, and the Maxi-Cosi Prezi.
 We tested this stroller with the Chicco Keyfit 30 car seat, an award-winning seat from our infant car seat review.